a11yproject/a11yproject.com/_posts/2020-01-23-operating-system-and-browser-accessibility-display-modes.md

 ## Inverted Colors Mode

-When Inverted Colors mode is activated, the color of every pixel on the screen is reversed.
+When Inverted Colors Mode is activated, the color of every pixel on the screen is reversed.
 Black becomes white, red becomes turquoise, green becomes purple, etc.

-Because it affects all content displayed on the screen, Inverted Colors mode can be very helpful in situations where a light-colored interface does not provide Dark Mode support.
-Here, Inverted Colors mode can force a bright UI into kind of jury-rigged Dark Mode.
+Because it affects all content displayed on the screen, Inverted Colors Mode can be very helpful in situations where a light-colored interface does not provide Dark Mode support.
+Here, Inverted Colors Mode can force a bright UI into kind of jury-rigged Dark Mode.
 Keep in mind that the opposite also applies.
 A dark UI will turn light if Inverted Colors Mode is active.

 This is helpful for: